ppeble/emissary-ingress.dev/content/en/docs/1.13/howtos/index.md

 * Distributed tracing. $productName$ natively supports a number of distributed tracing systems to enable developers to visualize request flow in microservice and service-oriented architectures.
   * [Datadog](tracing-datadog)
   * [Zipkin](tracing-zipkin)
-* Identity providers. $AESproductName$ integrates with a number of OAuth Identity Providers via OpenID Connect.
+* Identity providers.
+Emissary integrates with a number of OAuth Identity Providers via OpenID Connect.
 * Monitoring. $productName$ integrates with a number of different monitoring/metrics providers.
   * [Prometheus](prometheus)
 * Frameworks and Protocols. $productName$ supports a wide range of protocols and cloud-native frameworks.